Louisa Ann Manley Drewry

 James Painter was a surgeon in Howland Street (in the 1841 census), born in Scotland.

-After Louisa died he remarried a Lucy – 27 years his junior.
+After Louisa died in 1829, he remarried a Lucy – 27 years his junior.

 They had a son James Stewart Painter .